 Batch create parcel records

 Use the Create Parcel Records geoprocessing tool to batch create parcel records using a record name or expression.
-If using a record name, the field should be added to the parcel feature's attribute table and should contain record names that are matched with their associated parcel features.
+If using a record name, add the field to the parcel feature's attribute table and ensure that it contains record names that are matched with their associated parcel features.
 The tool creates parcel records and generates record geometry based on the cumulative geometry of the input parcel features.